efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 individuals are buying more frequently and spending more money when they do buy products.

-## Objective 3: Show How Certain Web Channels Have Grown
+## Objective 3: Show how certain web channels have grown

 **Pull quarterly view of orders from ‘gsearch nonbrand’, ‘bsearch nonbrand’, ‘brand search overall’, ‘organic search’, and ‘direct